-People's names are a key in our database structure, thus different people must have different names.
+People's names are a key in our database structure so different people must have different names.
 If they have the same name, we have to use something to make them different, in these cases we use Roman numerals.

 We make two different types of uses of Roman numerals:

 1) When they are not in parentheses, like Lloyd Ahern II, this is an actual part of someone's name.
 In Lloyd's case, his father has the same name, so the familial relation is represented by the II.
 When some people more commonly or very consistently use "Jr." we do not use a roman numeral as the junior notation makes the names different.

 2) When they are in parentheses, that is an internal notation for the database.
 We may have a costume designer, a director, and an actor all named John Smith, none of whom are related.
 If we did not separate them by use of parenthesized Roman numerals--the (I) and (II), etc., that you see--their credits would all be combined, meaning there would be one John Smith with all of their credits instead of three John Smiths with the proper credits for each.